zainabx78/tech501-week1/Notes/Linux.md

     - If you kill that child process, it will instantly start up another child process for that application to stay running.
 This is because it's responsible for keeping the app alive.
     - Want to shut down the process= Gracefully terminate it.

+## Permissions-
+- `sudo` - good for one time commands - cannot access environment variables
+- `chown` - change owner
+- `chmod 777` - read and write and execute permissions.
+- `sudo -E` - to access the environment variables too.